 There’s no medication to treat shaken baby syndrome.
 In severe cases, surgery may be required to treat bleeding in the brain.
 This may involve placement of a shunt, or thin tube, to relieve pressure or to drain excess blood and fluid.
 Eye surgery may also be needed to remove any blood before it permanently affects vision.

 Irreversible brain damage from shaken baby syndrome can occur in a matter of seconds.
 Many babies experience complications, including:

 - seizure disorders

-- cerebral palsy, a disability that involves problems with muscle coordination and speech
+- cerebral palsy, a disorder that affects muscle coordination and speech

 If you suspect that a child is the victim of child abuse, do not ignore the problem.
 Call the local police or the Childhelp National Child Abuse Hotline: 1-800-4-A-CHILD.